colinpollock/yelp-continuous-shots/README.md

 * We say that the user will win $POT, but then give them $POT + $COST.
 We should pay out and then put the cost back into the pot and bank.
 * Print out winners - dues for each user.

+* Computing the probability of not hitting the bell in N shots after each shot messes this up.
+* Use only a part of the bailout funds, not all of it.

 * Clean up the code.